Newfoundland & Labrador: Medical Care Plan Summary

 - Radiology (X-ray) interpretive services.

-- Certain surgical/dental procedures that are deemed medically necessary and performed in a hospital by a dentist/oral surgeon.
+- Some medically necessary dental-surgical procedures when performed in a hospital by a dentist or oral surgeon.

 For the full MCP Payment Schedule please click here.